Pro Audio Company Names:

 SSE Sigma Sound Enterprises Founded in 1976 by husband and wife team, John and Heather Penn.

-SSM Solid State Micro Technology for Music; originally Solid
+SSMT Solid State Micro Technology for Music; originally Solid

 State Music Technology, which changed when ownership changed; subsequently